-DCYF is in the midst of designing and implementing a new online foster parent and kinship caregiver application portal.
-We are working with Binti – a California- based software company that has worked with more than 120 government and private agencies – to transform and modernize foster care systems.
-DCYF believes that by streamlining our foster and kinship care processes with user-friendly tools, we will be able to increase and diversify the population of licensed and unlicensed care providers.
-Efficiencies acquired by replacing paper-driven processes will allow DCYF to speed up safe and legally permanent transitions to youth in out of home placement.
+DCYF is designing and implementing a new online caregiver application portal.
+We are working with Binti – a California-based software company that has worked with more than 120 government and private agencies – to transform and modernize data systems focused on working with children in out-of-home care.
+Streamlining the application process with user-friendly tools will aid efforts to increase and diversify the population of licensed, and kinship caregivers, group care facilities and Child-Placing Agencies (CPAs).
+Efficiencies acquired by replacing paper-driven processes will allow DCYF to speed up safe and legally permanent transitions to youth in out-of-home placement.
 You can read more about Binti at Binti.com/about.

 - Decreasing the time to qualify families as caregivers.

 - Decreasing placement interruptions for children in care.

 - Decreasing the drop-out rate of licensed homes.

 - Increasing the number of licensed kinship caregivers to improve access to resources.
 Currently, only 12% of kinship caregivers get licensed.